guettli/IUA/README.md

 Companies want it, but does the term "Ownership" really fit here?

-Just have a look at the wikpedia page: [Ownership](https://en.wikipedia.org/wiki/Ownership).
+Just have a look at the Wikpedia page: [Ownership](https://en.wikipedia.org/wiki/Ownership).

 You can own a car, a house, land or real estate ...